Cloning of human body parts for transplant surgery

 In fact it is just an experiment to see if cells can be encouraged to grow on a preformed structure.
 Admittedly the mouse is a rather strange hairless variety, but would you like an ear covered with mouse hair?

-Transplant data
+Transplant supply and demand data

 Some questions about this information